 As we learn from the Bible, there is a wicked force of evil spirits in the world called demons.
-Originally they were created by God has holy angels.
+Originally they were created by God as holy angels.
 Their home was heaven and they served and worshiped God.
 But through pride and rebellion they became evil.
-Their leader, Lucifer, came known as Satan the devil, he was able to lead one third of those holy angels in his prideful rebellion.
+Their leader, Lucifer, became known as Satan the devil, he was able to lead one third of those holy angels in his prideful rebellion.
 As a result of their rebellion and pride, they were cast out of heaven by God Himself.
-They number in the millions, they are eternal.
+They number in the millions.
+They are eternal.
 Created by God originally they will live forever.
-In the future, they will be thrown into a lake of fire where they will be tormented forever, they cannot be redeemed, they cannot be forgiven, nor will they or can they repent.
+In the future, they will be thrown into a lake of fire where they will be tormented forever.
+They cannot be redeemed, they cannot be forgiven, nor will they or can they repent.
 They are forever wicked.

 Back in Genesis chapter 6 we find the first occasion of demons manifest.
 They were working before that, Satan and his forces, but we see them manifest in Genesis chapter 6 because it says in the first few verses that the sons of God, which is a term to describe these demons when they were originally created as angels, they can be called sons of God, angels are so called in Scripture, sons not in the sense of being born like people are born, but sons in the sense of being created by God, these sons of God in the case of Genesis 6 who are now fallen demons cohabitated with the daughters of men.
 That is to say, demons entered male bodies prior to the Flood, cohabitated with women for the specific purpose of producing what I suppose they felt would be a supremely wicked offspring.
 A bizarre kind of activity they engaged in.

-It is also discussed in Jude 6 which comments on Genesis 6, and 2 Peter chapter 2 where it says angels left their normal habitation and came down and went after strange flesh, that is demons possessing male bodies cohabitating with women to produce what they assumed would be particularly wicked offspring.
-Demons then indwelt bodies of men in Genesis 6 for specific purpose, that's the first thing that's anything like demon possession.
-It's not...it's not the full range of demon possession which seems to be a sort of permanent indwelling for the purpose of control and torment, but it does indicate in Genesis 6 that demons can move into people and accomplish their bizarre intentions.
+It is also discussed in Jude 6 which comments on Genesis 6, and 2 Peter chapter 2 where it says angels left their normal habitation and came down and went after strange flesh, that is demons possessing male bodies, cohabitating with women to produce what they assumed would be particularly wicked offspring.
+Demons then indwelt bodies of men in Genesis 6 for a specific purpose.
+That's the first thing that's anything like demon possession.
+It's not...it's not the full range of demon possession which seems to be a sort of permanent indwelling for the purpose of control and torment, but it does indicate in Genesis 6 that demon can...demons can move into people and accomplish their bizarre intentions.

 Four things made the demons tremble.
 Number one was the preaching of the Son of God.
 Jesus stands up and reads the Scripture, typically in a synagogue, then sits down to speak.
 Verse 31 says it happened to be in Capernaum, a city of Galilee, and He was doing just that on the Sabbath.
-And His teaching, as always, was absolutely astonishing, it was absolutely astounding because nobody ever had the mind that even came close to His mind, nobody ever knew truth the way He knew truth and nobody ever understood man the way He understood man, nobody ever understood the Scripture the way He understood the Scripture.
-Nobody ever had greater facility with, nobody ever had a greater grasp of communication skills than Jesus and it was literally astonishing to hear Him speak.
+And His teaching, as always, was absolutely astonishing.
+It was absolutely astounding because nobody ever had the mind that even came close to His mind.
+Nobody ever knew truth the way He knew truth and nobody ever understood man the way He understood man.
+Nobody ever understood the Scripture the way He understood the Scripture.
+Nobody ever had greater facility with language, nobody ever had greater grasp of communication skills than Jesus and it was literally astonishing to hear Him speak.
 And in the middle of His teaching on the gospel, a man sitting there possessed by a demon and out of that voice of that man, a demon screams.

 I need to add a footnote here.
 Please get this in your mind.
 There are people who believe that Christians can have demons living in them.
 I don't believe that.
 And it's been a popular belief.
-You can go back to a book by Fred Dickason, he writes, "A genuine Christian may become possessed, at least to some degree, even to the point where they speak with strange voices or in foreign languages."
+You can go back to a book published in 1975, Fred Dickason, Moody Press called Angels: Elect and Evil.
+And in this book he writes, "A genuine Christian may become possessed, at least to some degree, even to the point where they speak with strange voices or in foreign languages."
 He further says, "Demonization is always presented in the Bible as a spirit's inhabiting a human."

 So what he is saying is that believers can be inhabited by demons.
 Christians, he says, can be demonized.
 Later he says, "The first and most basic result of deliverance of the demonized is the removal of the wicked spirits that are inhabiting the person."
 So repeatedly he says that demons can inhabit Christians.